 Town Hall Tower Hours: January-March & November Saturday & Sunday Noon-3pm; April-October Daily 9:30am-12:30pm & 1-5pm; During the Christmas Market 10:30am-2pm & 2-6pm (8pm Friday & Saturday).

-Another popular Medieval place to eat is the Altfraenkische Weinstube (website) located near the Imperial City Museum.
-The decor is very cozy and the food is great, however, they tend to give German speaking customers much better service than non-German speakers.
+Another popular medieval place to eat is the Altfraenkische Weinstube (website) located near the Imperial City Museum.
+The decor is very cozy and the food is great, but you will need reservations ahead of time.
+See our guide on the Best Restaurants In Rothenburg (more info).

 Museum Hours: April-October Daily 9:30am-5.30pm; November-March Daily 1-4pm.
 Museum Website: (HERE).
 Museum Cost: Adults 4.50€; Kids Free.

 13. Tour Saint Jacob’s Church:

 About The Church Of Saint James: The hugemungous Church of Saint James (also called Saint Jacob’s) is the most important church in Rothenburg and was finished in 1485 after 170 years of building.
 The church was dedicated to the Apostle Saint James who was martyred by beheading in Jerusalem in 44AD.
 Saint James holds an important part in Rothenburg’s history as it is here that 5 different segments of the Saint James Way pilgrim routes met in Medieval times on their way to his burial place in Spain.
 This crossroads of pilgrims routes brought in goods, trade, and early tourism to help Rothenburg grow into a rich city.
 You can find markers for the Saint James Way all over town and we highlight them in our guide of the Top 15 Hidden Gems In Rothenburg.